MailOnline/Reactor/README.md

 * You don't feel confortable enough with [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa) and need some help with the setup. 🆒
 * You already have your Model layer in place, but you think Reactor could formalize your flows. ✨

-## Why shouldn't you use Reactor? ❌
+## Reactor is probably not the best choice if... ❌

 * You have an unusual flow, that doesn't really fit the `ReactorFlow<T>`. ⛔️
 * You already have a Model layer and you feel it wouldn't really benifit you in any way. 😞